 Having ADHD can make it hard for any child to experience a classroom, particularly when listening.
 Thankfully, several steps can be taken by parents, children, and teachers to help students with ADHD develop their listening skills and overall school experience.
-Here are our best tips for improving children with ADHD’s listening abilities:
+Here are our best tips for improving children with ADHD listening ability skills:

 Have Students Clap Back a Pattern